-Aussie research shows work burnout is most common in people with ‘caring’ roles.
-Here’s a guide to identify whether you're burnt out and what to do next.
+Aussie research shows work burnout is most common in people in professional caring roles.
+Here’s how to find out if you're burnt out and what to do next.

-Living with COVID-19 for more than 2 years has changed job landscapes and permanently shifted the way we work.
-And, with the separation between home and work shrinking (not to mention the juggle of home schooling), plus the stress over our health and our families, it’s not surprising the term “work burnout” has hit the headlines.
+Living with COVID-19 for more than two years has changed the job landscape and permanently shifted the way we work.
+With the separation between home and work shrinking, combined with the added considerations about our health and that of our families, it’s not surprising the term 'work burnout' has hit the headlines.

-But in Australia, burnout isn’t listed as a formal medical condition.
-In fact, the World Health Organization (WHO) positions it as an “occupational phenomenon”, rather than an official diagnosis.
+In Australia, burnout isn’t listed as a formal medical condition.
+In fact, the World Health Organization positions it as an 'occupational phenomenon' rather than an official diagnosis.

-But what exactly is work burnout, how do you recognise the signs of it and, more importantly, how can you avoid it?
+But what exactly is work burnout, how do you recognise the signs of it and, how can you avoid it?

 What is work burnout?